 When transitioning to digital communications some of the information provided to vessels today by VTS may be provided directly to vessels from other sources.
 This can include for example hydrographic and environmental information, Information on AtoN’s and Maritime Safety Information (MSI).
 It should be ensured that the information provided to the vessels is available to VTS.

-VTS providers should ensure that VTS operators are aware which vessels have received information provided digitally

 Route exchange